sharontherese/sharon-kabel/content/post/turkey-indult-2023/index.md

 In 1958, did Pope Pius XII allow Catholics to eat meat the Friday after Thanksgiving?

 The answer is no…and yes.
-The Turkey Indult happened, but not how we think.
+The Turkey Indult did happen, but not how we think.

 # A definitive answer